0xPolygonMiden/miden-base/docs/src/introduction.md

 - Polygon Miden Protocol
 - Participating in the Polygon Miden Testnet

-## Polygon Miden create a new design space secured by Ethereum
+## Polygon Miden creates a new design space secured by Ethereum
 Our goal is to not only scale Ethereum but to extend it.
 Rollups - secured by Ethereum - can be new design spaces and even experimental.
 This is the place to innovate.
 The base layer, however, should stay conservative and only slowly evolve to ensure the required safety and stability.

 Like other rollups, we want to scale Ethereum and inherit its security.
 We want to provide a safe and decentralized environment for composable smart contracts.